testdrivenio/django-aloe-bdd/example_bdd/README.md

         return map(other_user, friendships)
 ```

 The `friends()` function retrieves all of the friendships that the specified user shares with other users.
 Then it returns a list of those other users.

-You add `from django.db.models import Q` and add `objects = FriendshipManager()` to the `Friendship` model.
+Add `objects = FriendshipManager()` to the `Friendship` model.

-Then, you create a simple `ListAPIView` to return a JSON-serialized list of your `User` resources.
+Create a simple `ListAPIView` to return a JSON-serialized list of your `User` resources.

 **example/views.py**